 But, apart from posing a security risk, they are also often slow, and in most cases, they can't unblock geo-restricted content.

-So if you're going to choose a free VPN, ensure it's one of the five above.
+So if you're going to choose a free VPN, ensure it's one of the six above.
 Most others aren't reputable and could put your privacy and device at serious risk.

 In all honesty though, check out our Best VPN Guide and for just a few dollars or pounds you can get a much better service.